 For the surgery, your child will be given medicine so that he or she will sleep and not feel any discomfort.
 The surgeon will make a small cut between your child’s ribs to reach the PDA.
 He or she will then close the PDA with stitches or clips.
 Complications from surgery are rare and usually short term.

-The procedure takes about one to three hours The procedure usually takes one to three hours.
+The procedure usually takes one to three hours.
 After the procedure, your child will go to the recovery room for one to six hours to wake up from the anaesthesia.

 A transcatheter PDA closure is a minimally-invasive (non-surgical) procedure to close the ductus arteriosus.
 Specialized heart doctors called pediatric cardiac interventionists use a procedure called cardiac catheterization to place a small device in the vessel, which closes the PDA.